hatspencer/wordcount/README.md

 - wo2rd are 2 words
 - 'null' is 0 words
 - the file name have to ends with .txt postfix
+- if the program starts with one argument it is consider to be data file name